 “So was your fist Detective.
-A black eye and a greased palm was enough to get him out.”
+A black eye and a greased palm were enough to get him out.”
 She tutted once.
 “That being said I cannot fault you, I would have enjoyed seeing that man go down.
 If you want to look into the Judge and her decisions, I’ll see it approved.
 Have Nunez start combing the records.”
 Her curt nod was his dismissal and he stood and left.
-‘No nonsense Nancy’ he had been warned on his first day at the precinct to be straight up with her over everything.
+‘No nonsense Nancy’ he had been warned on his first day at the precinct to be straight up with her about everything.

-The no nonsense Nancy would not appreciate small talk and would respond better to matter of fact straight to the point conversation.
+The no-nonsense Nancy would not appreciate small talk and would respond better to matter of fact straight to the point conversation.

-Cal stopped at evidence before leaving.
+Cal stopped at the evidence room before leaving.
 Trish was biting the end of her Party-Harty pen and the faded club stamp was still visible on her wrist.
 She sat up straighter when she saw him.